jzaefferer/commitplease/README.md

  * `"style": "jquery"` selects [jQuery Commit Guidelines][1]
  * `"component": true` requires a component followed by a colon, like `Test:` or `Docs:`
  * `"components": []` is a list of valid components.
 Example: `"components": ["Test", "Docs"]`.
+Members of this list are surrounded by `^` and `$` and are treated as a regular expression.
 When this list is empty, anything followed by a colon is considered to be a valid component name.

 ### AngularJS